Target species

 Pigs:

 ii) Treatment of Porcine Colonic Spirochaetosis (spirochaetal diarrhoea or colitis) caused by Brachyspira pilosicoli susceptible to tiamulin.
-The presence of the disease in the herd must be established before the product is used.
+The presence of the disease in the herd must be established before the veterinary medicinal product is used.

 iv) Treatment and metaphylaxis of Enzootic pneumonia caused by Mycoplasma hyopneumoniae, including infections complicated by Pasteurella multocida susceptible to tiamulin.
-The presence of the disease in the herd must be established before the product is used.
+The presence of the disease in the herd must be established before the veterinary medicinal product is used.

 Treatment and metaphylaxis of Chronic Respiratory Disease caused by Mycoplasma gallisepticum and Airsacculitis and Infectious Synovitis caused by Mycoplasma synoviae susceptible to tiamulin.
-The presence of the disease in the flock must be established before the product is used.
+The presence of the disease in the flock must be established before the veterinary medicinal product is used.

 Do not use in animals that could receive products containing monensin, narasin or salinomycin during or for at least seven days before or after treatment with tiamulin.
 Severe growth depression or death may result.